kjolley/BIGSdb_documentation/administration.rst

 * modify_site_users - allowed to modify site user details (you may not want to this!
 The user account can be used by multiple databases on the site and any changes to user details will be seen throughout the site).
+* modify_geopoints - allowed to modify the geography point GPS coordinate lookup table used for mapping.

 Permissions can be set by clicking the Update/delete button in the Permissions box in the admin functions area of the curator's interface: